ietf-wg-cellar/matroska-specification/notes.md

-All `Segments` within a `Linked Segment` **SHOULD** be stored within the same directory or be accessible quickly based on their `SegmentUUID` in order to have seamless transition between segments.
+All `Segments` within a `Linked Segment` **SHOULD** be stored within the same directory or be accessible quickly based on their `SegmentUUID` in order to have a seamless transition between segments.

 All `Segments` within a `Linked Segment` **MAY** set a `SegmentFamily` with a common value to make it easier for a `Matroska Player` to know which `Segments` are meant to be played together.